10 Tips to Increase Sibling Bonding

 The bonding hormone

 Encourage bonding by releasing the “bonding hormone,” oxytocin.
-Great ways to do this are laughing, singing, dancing, wrestling, or playing outside together.
+Great ways to create that strong bond are through laughing, singing, dancing, wrestling, or playing outside together.
+Try to encourage these activities in your family home.
+The positive effects are so worth it!

 Respect one another